Stablecoins are digital currencies that imitate properties of traditional currency. Their exchange rates are tied to market prices of specific assets.

-They’re not at all volatile unlike other cryptocurrencies, while still keeping the same advantages: transparency, reliability of transactions, privacy, low fees and fast transaction speeds.
+They’re not at all volatile unlike other cryptocurrencies, while still keep the same advantages: transparency, reliability of transactions, privacy, low fees, and fast transactions.

 Types of stablecoins

-Stablecoins can be one of several types: supplied and unsupplied.
+Stablecoins can be one of several types: collateralized and non-collateralized.

-Supplied tokens are tied to valuable assets.
-Stablecoins may be tied to traditional assets: fiat currency — USD, Euro, Ruble etc. (examples include USDT, USDC, HUSD), physical goods, such as gold (examples include DGX, PAXG, XAUT); as well as cryptoassets a.k.a. supplied by other cryptocurrencies (DAI is supplied by ETH, UST is supplied by Luna).
+Collateralized tokens are tied to valuable assets.
+Stablecoins may be tied to traditional assets: fiat currency — USD, Euro, Ruble, etc. (examples include USDT, USDC, HUSD), physical goods such as gold (examples include DGX, PAXG, XAUT), or crypto assets a.k.a. backed with other cryptocurrencies (DAI is supplied by ETH, UST is supplied by Luna).

-Stablecoins tied to fiat currency are centralized, controlled by one company (or a partnership of companies) and are an issuer.
-To maintain trust and reputation audit hosting is required (to confirm the supply of stablecoins with real assets).
-If a stablecoin is supplied by a traditional currency, all the law restrictions and risks of the actual currency dropping in value apply to it.
+Stablecoins tied to fiat currency are centralized and controlled by one company (or more) that also acts as an issuer.
+To maintain trust and reputation, audits are required (to confirm that stablecoins are reserved with real assets).
+If a stablecoin is backed by a traditional currency, all the law restrictions and risks of the actual currency dropping in value apply to it.

-Unsupplied stablecoins aren’t tied to the value of other assets.
-USD works the same way: a couple decades ago it was tied to a gold reserve, but it’s stable to this day because people believe in its value.
+Non-collateralized stablecoins aren’t tied to the value of other assets.
+USD works the same way: 50 years ago, it stopped being tied to the gold standard, but it’s been stable to this day because people believe in its value.

-The stability of this cryptocurrency is supplied by seigniorage — profits that emerge from the currency’s emission and are assigned as an issuer.
-Once demands rise, new stablecoins are minted to stabilize its price.
-If demands drop, coins are bought to lower the volume of that currency in roaming.
-Theoretically the price stays stable, it’s controlled by supply and demand.
+The stability of such cryptocurrencies is backed by seigniorage — profits that emerge from the currency’s printing and go to an issuer.
+Once demand rises, new stablecoins are minted to stabilize its price.
+If demand drops, coins are bought to lower the volume of that currency in circulation.
+Theoretically, the price stays stable, it’s controlled by supply and demand.

 This is the more decentralized and independent form of stablecoin.
 An example of such a coin is Ampleforth (AMPL), which was launched at the end of 2018.
-Its algorithms control supply and demand daily to avoid volatility, characteristic to supplied cryptocurrency.
+Its algorithms control supply and demand daily to avoid volatility that backed cryptocurrencies are prone to.

 Stablecoin use cases